 How to make stuffed eggplant

-Core the eggplant
+Core and stuff the eggplant

 Using a sharp knife, cut off the stalks of the eggplant.
 Then use an apple corer or other coring tool to remove the flesh from inside the eggplant.
 You want to be careful not to remove too much of the eggplant while doing this, so you don’t puncture through its tender skin.
 Save the flesh to stir fry later or add to soup.

-Make the tomato broth
+Make the tomato broth and cook the eggplant

 I make the tomato broth in the same pot used to cook the beef mixture, which helps to flavor the broth.
 You simply need olive oil, garlic, tomato paste and fresh tomatoes along with salt and pepper.
 Then add about 6 cups of water or chicken broth and cook the broth while stuffing the eggplant.